MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 ------------------------------------

 - In ``-configuration/frontpanel/frontpanel.properties`` set the
-  ``project.name`` to the folder name that contains the frontpanel (e.g. ``project.name=STM32F746GDISCO-Full-CM7_ARMCC-FreeRTOS-fp``).
+  ``project.name`` to the folder name that contains the front-panel (e.g. ``project.name=STM32F746GDISCO-Full-CM7_ARMCC-FreeRTOS-fp``).

-At this state, the MicroEJ Platform is not connected to the BSP yet, but you can check that everything is properly configured so far by building it:
+At this state, the Platform is not connected to the BSP yet, but you can check that everything is properly configured so far by building it:

 - Right-click on the ``-configuration`` project and select :guilabel:`Build Module`
-- Import the MicroEJ Platform built into the workspace by following the instructions available at the end of the build logs (see logs example below).
+- Import the Platform built into the workspace by following the instructions available at the end of the build logs (see logs example below).

 .. code-block::